top of page

 Now, some fun facts about TZS: The exchange rate with currencies like EUR and USD is in the thousands.
 At the time of writing the original post, $1 USD is roughly 2,709 TZS (but this fluctuates faster than a Zanzibari sunset).
 So, when you withdraw cash for that excursion, you might suddenly feel like a millionaire!
 Just remember, the highest denomination is 10,000 TZS.
 So, if you need to pay for something pricey, be prepared to carry around a lot of bills.

-Most restaurants and larger supermarkets accept credit cards, but they often charge a 3-5% fee.
-ATMs also have fees (around 15,000 TZS for a 400,000 TZS withdrawal, though some now allow up to 600,000 TZS).
 Check XE.com (https://www.xe.com/currencyconverter/convert/?Amount=1&From=USD&To=TZS) for the current exchange rate (remember, that's the mid-market rate, so you'll usually get a slightly less favorable one when you actually exchange).

 Can you pay in USD or other currencies?
 Yes.
 Should you?
-Generally, no. Contrary to what some "experts" on social media might say, paying in USD almost always means you'll get a worse exchange rate.
+Generally, NO. Contrary to what some "experts" on social media might say, paying in USD almost always means you'll get a worse exchange rate.
 Especially avoid paying individuals in USD.
 Some might even ask for it (or smile a lot when offered), but that's because they're making extra money off you, not because they're being helpful.

 You can pay many local guides and drivers through apps like WorldRemit and Western Union, so if that is your thing you can ask about that and they'll give you their details for that.
 But if it's a one time thing it's normally more of a hazzle than anything else to do that.
 But of course, you have won the lottery and found the perfect guide and driver for your 2 week stay, this could be a go to option if it means less ATM withdrawals.